Celebrating the LGBTQ+ community's history in Boulder and the city's commitment to protecting all community members against discrimination.

 Within these areas, the ordinance prohibits discrimination based on ancestry, color, creed, gender variance, genetic characteristics, immigration status, marital status, mental disability, national origin, physical disability, race, religion, sex, sexual orientation and source of income.
 In housing, it also prohibits discrimination based on custody of a minor child, parenthood and pregnancy.
 In employment, it also prohibits discrimination based on age, specifically 40 and older.

-City Council enacted the Human Rights Ordinance in 1972 to create prompt, local protection and for classes not protected at the state or federal levels, such as sexual orientation, gender variance and genetic characteristics.
+City Council enacted the Human Rights Ordinance in 1972 to create prompt, local protection for classes not protected at the state or federal levels, such as sexual orientation, gender variance and genetic characteristics.

 If you or someone you know has been the target of discrimination within city limits, you can file a claim through the City of Boulder’s Human Rights Ordinance.
 These services are available in any language.
 Learn more on the city’s website.